iamtimsmith/netlify-portfolio_v2/content/blog/2019-06-25-take-snapshots-of-your-project-with-git/index.md

 Upon running the command above, you should see some output that looks like the output below.
 It gives some basic information like a unique ID, the author, the date and time of the commit, and the commit message.
 As you add more commits, you will see more than just one.
 To exit the log, just type "q" and it will take you back to the normal editor.

-<video src="https://media.giphy.com/media/kRmglZUDvDG/giphy.mp4" autoplay loop muted></video>
+<video src="https://media.giphy.com/media/kRmglZUDvDG/giphy.mp4" playsinline autoplay loop muted></video>

 ## Creating different versions